Emptying Septic Tank Costs

 How Much Does it Cost to Empty a Septic Tank?

-The average price a tradesperson would charge to professionally clean and empty a septic tank is generally around £200.
-However, this cost will vary depending on the size, scale and time it would take to clean your septic tank.
+The average septic tank emptying cost a tradesperson would charge to professionally clean and empty a septic tank or domestic sewage tank is generally around £200.
+However, this cost will vary depending on the size, scale, and time it would take to clean your septic tank.

 What steps can a person safely take to maintain a septic tank?